 Wind farms can also cause changes in surface temperatures.
-Wind plants tend to cause a warming at the surface during stable conditions (Baidya Roy and Traiteur, 2010; Fitch et al., 2013; Rajewski et al., 2014; Siedersleben et al., 2018a; Golbazi et al., 2022).
-The hypothesis proposed by Baidya Roy and Traiteur (2010) suggests that enhanced vertical mixing induced by wind turbine wakes causes this warming.
+Wind plants tend to cause a warming at the surface during stable conditions (Baidya Roy and Traiteur, 2010; Fitch et al., 2013; Rajewski et al., 2014; Siedersleben et al., 2018a; Golbazi

+- 60 et al., 2022).
+The hypothesis proposed by Baidya Roy and Traiteur (2010) suggests that enhanced vertical mixing induced by wind turbine wakes causes this warming in stably stratified conditions.
 During stable conditions, temperature increases with height, so enhanced mixing at the surface would result in warmer air from aloft mixing with cooler air at the surface.
 Similarly, during unstable conditions, cooler air from aloft is mixed with surface air, resulting in a cooling effect.
-This warming effect in stable conditions has been observed in wind farms near peat bogs in Scotland (Armstrong et al., 2016), wind farms in cropland in Iowa (Rajewski et al., 2014), a wind farm in farmland/grassland in China (Luo et al., 2021), and other locations.
-Satellite observations also suggest apparent surface warming due to the mixing of warm air down to the surface in stably stratified conditions Zhou et al. (2012b, a); Walsh-Thomas et al. (2012); Harris et al. (2014); Slawsky et al. (2015); Xia et al. (2016); Chang et al. (2016) (Zhou et al., 2012b, a; Walsh-Thomas et al., 2012; Harris et al., 2014; Slawsky et al., 2015; Xia et al., 2016; Chang et al., 2016)

-.
-In contrast, the VERTEX field campaign, in coastal marshland, did not find increased TKE or momentum fluxes in comparison to non-waked areas, suggesting that vertical mixing is not responsible for the observed temperature changes (Archer et al.,
+This warming effect in stable conditions has been observed in wind farms near peat bogs in Scotland (Armstrong et al., 2016), wind farms in cropland - 65 in Iowa (Rajewski et al., 2014), a wind farm in farmland/grassland in China (Luo et al., 2021), a marsh in North America (Wu and Archer, 2021), and other locations.
+In complex terrain, however, this warming in stable conditions is not always observed (Moravec et al., 2018).
+Satellite observations also suggest apparent surface warming due to the mixing of warm air down to the surface in stably stratified conditions (Zhou et al., 2012b, a; Walsh-Thomas et al., 2012; Harris et al., 2014; Slawsky et al., 2015; Xia et al., 2016; Chang et al., 2016).
+In contrast, the VERTEX field campaign, in coastal marshland, did not find - 70 increased TKE or momentum fluxes in comparison to non-waked areas, suggesting that vertical mixing is not responsible for the observed temperature changes (Archer et al., 2019).

-2019).
 The exact nature of the wind farm warming effect is likely due to complex interactions between the ambient atmosphere, the wind turbine wake, and surface characteristics.

-The height of the wind turbine can also influences influence temperature changes in the wind plant.
-Golbazi et al. (2022) compared surface temperature changes for turbines with a hub height of 81 m to "extreme-scale" turbines with hub heights of 119 m and 250 m.
-Warming was observed below the turbine for both cases; however, for the extreme-scale turbines bigger turbines in this study, warming did not extend all the way to the surface.
+The height of the wind turbine can also influence temperature changes in the wind plant.
+Golbazi et al. (2022) compared surface temperature changes for turbines with a hub height of 81 m to turbines with hub heights of 119 m and 250 m.
+Warming was observed below - 75 the turbine for both cases; however, for the bigger turbines in this study, warming did not extend all the way to the surface.
 Instead, slight cooling was found at the surface.

 Changes in surface temperatures are coupled with heat flux changes at the surface.
 When conditions are unstable, heat fluxes are typically positive (upward).
 Similarly, during stable conditions when warmer air lies over cooler air, heat fluxes are negative (downward) (Stull, 1988).
-According to Golbazi et al. (2022), the magnitude of the heat flux decreases in areas experiencing cooling.
+According to Golbazi et al. (2022), the magnitude of the heat flux decreases in areas experiencing

+- 80 cooling.
 This weakening is indicated by a positive change when the atmosphere is stable and a negative change when the atmosphere is unstable.
 As part of the Crop Wind-Energy Experiment campaign, Rajewski et al. (2014) found that turbines have the largest influence on surface heat flux at night, in which a larger transport of heat was observed as warm air from aloft was brought to the surface by turbine-induced mixing.
-In contrast, during the day, the turbine-induced mixing was weaker than the ambient boundary-layer-scale mixing, resulting in inconsistent signals of warming and cooling differences between times with and without turbines.
+In contrast, during the day, the turbine-induced mixing was weaker than the ambient boundary-layer-scale mixing, resulting in inconsistent signals of warming and cooling differences between - 85 times with and without turbines.
 The large-eddy simulations of Lu and Porté-Agel (2011) also find that turbines induce strong changes on heat and momentum fluxes in a stable boundary layer.